 Students will complete an advisor approved consulting project and/or internship.
-Permission of advisor required.
+Students consider the role of learning in leadership.
 Graded CR/NC.

-ETHL-772 Dissertation (1 - 12 Credits)
+ETHL-772 Dissertation (1 - 8 Credits)

 Suuports and guides students in the development and completion of their dissertation.
 The dissertation is a relevant scholarly contribution, designed and conducted under the supervision of a research committee.
-1-12 credits per advisor approval.
-Prerequisite: 714.
+1-8 credits per advisor approval.
+Prerequisites: 714, 742.
+Prerequisite or concurrent: 743, 744.
 Graded CR/NC.